Pen-y-Fan/Parrot-Refactoring-Kata-php/README.md

 Acknowlegements
 ---------------

 This code is heavily inspired by one of the examples in Martin Fowler's book "Refactoring".
 It's a classic, and if it's not on your bookshelf already I suggest you treat yourself to a copy!

+## Parrot Refactoring Kata - PHP

+My attempt at the Parrot refactoring Kata in PHP.

+## Spoiler alert!

+To view my attempt:

+* Checkout the `PHP` branch.
+* Navigate to **php** directory